abbesmoe/TrashDetection/README.md

 aws s3 ls
 ```

-To transfer data between our local computer and the instance, we opted for the AWS s3 bucket.
-[This](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonS3.html) is how we copied data from our s3 bucket to the instance and from the instance back to our s3 bucket.
+[This](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonS3.html) is how we copied data to and from the instance.